 A child doesn't need to be in the "in" group or get invited to lots of parties.
 In fact, studies show that having even a single close friend is all it takes to develop social self-confidence.
 This friend doesn't even have to be a peer.
 "It can be a neighbor, a teacher, a grandparent," says Lumpkin.
 "Once that connection is made, it can become the vehicle for kids to listen and make some changes in their lives."

-Teasing and playful banter are an inevitable part of childhood, but ADD kids often don't know how to respond.
+Teasing and playful banter are an inevitable part of childhood, but kids with ADHD often don't know how to respond.
 Parents should encourage their children to stand up to teasing without overreacting, which might escalate the problem.